Woman standing alone in a spotlight, surrounded by blurred figures, symbolizing emotional boundaries and personal clarity

 You could hear the exhaustion in his voice.
 This wasn’t about a lack of love—it was about blurred roles.
 They had slipped into a dynamic that was once functional but now emotionally draining.
 That’s what happens when we don’t update our boundaries over time.

-Quick side note: If you’re wrestling with this kind of parent-child tension, this article might help.
+Quick side note: If you’re wrestling with this kind of parent-child tension, this post might help.

 adult son hugging mother